alexwlchan/alexwlchan.net/src/_drafts/no-cause-for-alarm.md

   image: /images/2022/sqs_scaling_twitter_card.png
 ---

-A couple of weeks ago, I fixed a long-standing and mysterious bug in our apps, which was caused by a new-to-me interaction between SQS and CloudWatch.
+A couple of weeks ago, I fixed what's been a long-standing and mysterious bug in our apps, which was caused by a new-to-me interaction between SQS and CloudWatch metrics.
 The bug hasn't recurred, so I'm fairly confident my fix has worked.

 I talked about the bug at a team meeting, because I found it quite interesting -- and I'm writing it down to share it with a wider audience.
-I'm sure I'm not the only person who misunderstood the SQS/CloudWatch relationship.
+I'm sure I'm not the only person who misunderstood the SQS/CloudWatch relationship, and in particular the implications of delayed metrics.

 ## How our apps work

-To understand this bug, you need to understand how our apps work.
-We have data pipelines that process updates from external systems -- say, a librarian editing a catalogue record.

-Within each pipeline, we have multiple apps connected by queues.
+We have a set of pipelines for processing data -- multiple apps connected by queues.
 Each app receives messages from an input queue, does some processing, then sends another message to an output queue for the next app to work on.
 It's a pretty standard pattern.

 {% inline_svg "_images/2022/sqs_pipeline.svg" %}

-We use Amazon SQS as our queues, and Amazon ECS to run instances of our apps, which are packaged as Docker containers.
+We use Amazon SQS for our queues, and Amazon ECS to run instances of our apps.

-Our pipelines are typically triggered by a person doing something, so the amount of work they have to do will vary.
+Our pipelines are typically triggered by a person doing something, say, a librarian editing a catalogue record -- so the amount of work for the pipeline have to do will vary.
-There are plenty of librarians awake and updating the catalogue at 11am on a Tuesday, less so at midnight on a Sunday.
+There's plenty of work at 11am on a Tuesday, less so at midnight on a Sunday.

 To make our pipelines more efficient, we adjust the number of tasks in our ECS services to match the available work.
 If there's lots of work to do, we run lots of tasks.
-If there's nothing to do, we stop all the tasks.
+If there's nothing to do, we don't run any the tasks.
-This introduces some latency (if the pipeline is scaled down and we get a new update, we have to wait for the pipeline to scale up), but we don't need real-time processing so the efficiency gains are worth it.
+This introduces some latency (if the pipeline is scaled down and new work arrives, we have to wait for the pipeline to scale up), but we don't need real-time processing so the efficiency gains are worth it.

-We use CloudWatch Alarms to automatically adjust the number of tasks.
+We use CloudWatch to automatically adjust the number of tasks.

 {% inline_svg "_images/2022/sqs_autoscaling.svg" %}

 Each SQS queue is [sending metrics to CloudWatch][sqs_metrics], telling it how many messages it has.
-We have CloudWatch Alarms based on those metrics, which decide whether to adjust the task count.
+We have CloudWatch alarms based on those metrics, and when they're in the ALARM state, they [adjust the task count][actions].
 In particular, we have two alarms per service:

 1. The "scale up" alarm: if there are messages waiting on the queue, start new tasks.

     This alarm uses the `ApproximateNumberOfMessagesVisible` metric, the number of messages available to retrieve from the queue.
-    The alarm fires if this metric is non-zero.
+    The alarm adds tasks if this metric is non-zero.

 2. The "scale down" alarm: if the queues are empty, stop any running tasks.

     This alarm uses the sum of the `ApproximateNumberOfMessagesVisible`, `ApproximateNumberOfMessagesNotVisible` and `NumberOfMessagesDeleted` metrics.
     This is the number of messages available to retrieve, the number of messages currently being processed by a service, and the number of messages that have just been deleted.
-    The alarm fires if this sum is zero.
+    The alarm stops tasks if this sum is zero.

     (I'm not sure why we track the number of deleted messages, and I suspect it was a failed attempt to work around the bug described in this post.)